haproxy/haproxy/doc/lua-api/index.rst

   It takes up to 4 optional arguments (provided when registering), and no output is expected.

+  See also :js:func:`core.queue` to dynamically pass data between main context and tasks or even between tasks.

 .. js:function:: core.register_cli([path], usage, func)

   **context**: body